 The cells separated by a single cell horizontally or vertically share 3 cells in common, so if 2 of these cells have a difference of 6, deductions can be made from the 6 non-common cells.

 dCode retains ownership of the "Fill-A-Pix Solver" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Fill-A-Pix Solver" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Fill-A-Pix Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Fill-A-Pix Solver" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Fill-A-Pix Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Fill-A-Pix Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Fill-A-Pix Solver" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.